|

 Topping Professional Control Center

 Analog preamp gain for the E2x2 OTG is not controllable with this app.
 However, the app has 20 dB of digital gain available if needed for gain-hungry dynamic or ribbon mics.
-Most people boost gain in their DAW, but if you're recording with QuickTime or other simple apps, you may find this feature useful.
+Most people boost gain in their DAW, but if you're recording with QuickTime or other simple apps, you may find Pro Control gain useful.

 Pro Control | Input/output routing, digital gain, and firmware updates.